TranThienDat-Nguyen/VisionEvaluation/README.md

   doi={10.1109/TPAMI.2022.3227571}}
 ```

-If you use any metrics and benchmarks, please cite the relevant papers.
+If you use any performance measures and benchmarks, please cite the relevant papers.

 ## Contact
 For any queries, please contact me at tranthiendat.nguyen@gmail.com